istio/old_mixer_repo/doc/dev/adapters.md

 operator config to provide template-specific fields to attribute mapping, which is used to create `Instance `objects.

 * **Template Variety**: Every template has a specific `template_variety` which can be either Check, Report or Quota.
-The template and its variety determine the signatures of the methods the adapter must implement for consuming the associated instances.
+The template and its variety determine the signatures of the methods that adapters must implement for consuming the associated instances.
 The `template_variety` also determines under which of the core Mixer behaviors, check report or quota, the `instances` for the templates should be created and dispatched to adapters.